 Technological systems invented, designed and managed by Electronic and Electrical engineers have a huge influence on our daily lives, our environment and our social interaction.
 If you’ve enjoyed maths and physical sciences at school, studying at Birmingham will give you an exciting chance to learn about all levels of design, from transistors, transmission media and electromagnetic devices, to the organisation and control of large-scale systems such as computers, communications networks and energy generation, and distribution infrastructure.

 The Electrical and Railway Engineering programme gives you a solid grounding in the underlying physical and mathematical principles of the subject, along with a thorough overview of electronic technology and its applications.
 Whilst studying all the major electrical engineering subjects, you will also gain experience in a range of railway system issues and disciplines to bring your studies to life within the railway industry.

 For the first two years of the degree, all of our undergraduates follow an integrated BEng or MEng route.
-Once you’ve finished your second year, you’ll then choose whether to complete the Electrical Engineering and Railway Engineering BEng (71H9) or go on to study for an MEng degree (52H1).
+Once you’ve finished your second year, you’ll then choose whether to complete the Electrical and Railway Engineering BEng (71H9) or go on to study for an MEng degree (52H1).
 Progression to the MEng will require excellent second year examination results.
 All students will have the opportunity to take a full year in industry after the second year, to gain extra experience and make a head-start on a rewarding career in the railway engineering industry.

 You’ll extend your technical understanding and learn how to apply your knowledge and creativity to solving electrical and railway engineering problems.
 You’ll focus on designing real control systems and embedded systems.
 You will come to understand power transmission, railway infrastructure and traction systems.